citycoins/governance/ccips/ccip-012/ccip-012-stabilize-emissions-and-treasuries.md

 - deploying the initial contract (similar to ExecutorDAO[^6]/StackerDAOs[^7]/EcosystemDAO[^8])
 - setup with 3-of-5 signers from the auth contract
-- enable proposals and temporary veto/execution
+- enable direct proposals and temporary veto/execution

 Using this DAO structure, the initial contract and following extensions are deployed on mainnet, where extensions are abbreviated with `ccd` to represent the CityCoins DAO:

-- executor-dao
+- executor-dao.clar
 - ccd001-direct-execute.clar
 - ccd002-treasury-mia.clar
 - ccd002-treasury-nyc.clar